Getting started

 Deeper Review

-A deeper review of how AI is being used across the firm, where the risks are, and what needs to be controlled.
+A deeper review of how AI is being used across the firm.

 Current AI tools across the firm